wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Components of Differentiation/Parameters and Variables.md

  **Independent variables** correspond to the ***free* parameters** that can be varied to specify the state of the identity.
 	  These are the **inputs** that determine how the identity manifests along its dimensions.
+###### Dimensions and Independent Variables
+The **dimensionality** of a space determines the **minimum number of independent variables** required to fully describe a point or an instance within that space.
+	Essentially, each dimension introduces a new **degree of freedom**, and you need one parameter to control or describe each of those degrees.
+		 In **higher-dimensional spaces**, more parameters are needed because there are more ways in which the points or states can vary.
 ##### Parameters vs. Independent Variables
 While **independent variables** are **free to vary**, **parameters remain fixed** for a given instance of the equation.
 	They set the **conditions** under which the variables interact, shaping the nature of the constraint.